or73/pizzaApi/README.md

 ---

 ## menu-PUT
 **(Store an entity at a URI)**
+### General Information
+    Required data: queryStringObject → name and price Optional data: None
+    Procedure description:   1.
+Validates itemName, price, and token
+                             2. Validates token
+                             3. Validates menu exists
+                             4. Generate new menu object, with all new values, and previous values, if not updated
+                             5. Update the menu data, with the new object

-Updates 'name' and 'price' fields of an item.
+> Updates 'name' and 'price' fields of an item.
 A valid id must be send or an error message will be return.

+### Path and Required Data

 | Path             | Parameters             |  Headers                 | e.g.                                  |
 | ---              | ---                    | ---                      | ---                                   |